MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ne-d3d12-d3d12_pipeline_state_flags.md

 Indicates that the pipeline state should be compiled with additional information to assist debugging.
           This can only be set on WARP devices.

+### -field D3D12_PIPELINE_STATE_FLAG_DYNAMIC_DEPTH_BIAS

+Indicates that the pipeline state can be dynamically changed after the pipeline is set by using RSSetDepthBias.

+### -field D3D12_PIPELINE_STATE_FLAG_DYNAMIC_INDEX_BUFFER_STRIP_CUT

+Indicates that the pipeline state can be dynamically changed after the pipeline is set by using IASetIndexBufferStripCutValue.

 ## -remarks

 This enum is used by the <b>Flags</b> member of the